Women in philosophy

 Despite women participating in philosophy throughout history, there exists a gender imbalance in academic philosophy.
 This can be attributed to implicit biases against women.
-Women have had to overcome workplace obstacles like sexual harassment.
+Women have had to overcome workplace obstacles like sexual harassment or having their work overlooked or stolen by men.
 Racial and ethnic minorities are underrepresented in the field of philosophy as well.
 Minorities and Philosophy (MAP), the American Philosophical Association, and the Society for Women in Philosophy are all organizations trying to fix the gender imbalance in academic philosophy.

 In the early 1800s, some colleges and universities in the UK and US began admitting women, producing more female academics.
 Nevertheless, U.S. Department of Education reports from the 1990s indicate that few women ended up in philosophy, and that philosophy is one of the least gender-proportionate fields in the humanities.
 Women make up as little as 17% of philosophy faculty in some studies.
 In 2014, Inside Higher Education described the philosophy "...discipline’s own long history of misogyny and sexual harassment" of women students and professors.
 Jennifer Saul, a professor of philosophy at the University of Sheffield, stated in 2015 that women are "...leaving philosophy after being harassed, assaulted, or retaliated against."

 In the early 1990s, the Canadian Philosophical Association claimed that there is gender imbalance and gender bias in the academic field of philosophy.
 In June 2013, a US sociology professor stated that "out of all recent citations in four prestigious philosophy journals, female authors comprise just 3.6 percent of the total."
 The editors of the Stanford Encyclopedia of Philosophy have raised concerns about the underrepresentation of women philosophers, and they require editors and writers to ensure they represent the contributions of women philosophers.
 According to Eugene Sun Park, "[p]hilosophy is predominantly white and predominantly male.
 This homogeneity exists in almost all aspects and at all levels of the discipline."
-Susan Price argues that the philosophical "...canon remains dominated by white males—the discipline that...still hews to the myth that genius is tied to gender."
+Susan Price argues that the "canon remains dominated by white males—the discipline that... still hews to the myth that genius is tied to gender."
 According to Saul, philosophy, the oldest of the humanities, is also the malest (and the whitest).
-While other areas of the humanities are at or near gender parity, philosophy is actually more overwhelmingly male than even mathematics."
+While other areas of the humanities are at or near gender parity, philosophy remains more overwhelmingly male than even mathematics.